lorcanrae/ab-test-cookie-cats/README.md

 wait a set period of time before they can progress or alternatively players can make an in-app purchase to progress.

-An Exploratory Data Analysis and statistical A/B testing data was performed to analyse the impact on the Total Number of Gamerounds played per player, Day 1 Retention and  Day 7 Retention when the gate was moved from Level 30 to Level 40.
+An Exploratory Data Analysis and statistical A/B testing was performed to analyse the impact on the Total Number of Gamerounds played per player, Day 1 Retention and  Day 7 Retention when the gate was moved from Level 30 to Level 40.